 Fire up the smoker for these smoked rib recipes and be prepared to be satisfied.
 Cooked low and slow, ribs of all kinds become tender, moist and flavorful.
 Authentic smoked ribs are a step above ribs cooked on the grill.

-When cooked in a food smoker at 225 degrees Fahrenheit, ribs (and most other meats) become succulent and juicy.
-Low temperature smoking allows plenty of time for the connective tissues in the ribs to break down and liquify.
-The low temp also prevents those juices from evaporating from the meat as it cooks.
+When cooked in a food smoker at 225 degrees Fahrenheit, ribs (and many other cuts of beef and pork) become succulent and juicy.
+Low temperature smoking allows plenty of time for the connective tissues in the ribs to break down and soften.
+The low temperature also prevents those juices from evaporating from the meat as it cooks.

 I've spent many years building and perfecting my rib recipe library.
 Most are for pork ribs - babybacks, spare ribs and country style ribs.
 But don't fret if you're a beef lover!
 You'll find recipes for beef back ribs, short ribs, and prime rib here too.

 One of my favorites, Peppered Babyback Ribs provide a bit of a bite from a heavy dose of black pepper, balanced with a little sweetness from an apple juice marinade.